enuchi/React-Google-Apps-Script/README.md

 This project circumvents those restrictions by transpiling newer code to older code that Google Apps Script understands using Babel, and also bundles separate files and modules using Webpack.

-On the client-side, there are restrictions on the way HTML dialogs are used in Google Apps (Sheets, Docs and Forms).
-In web development you can simply reference a separate css file:
+On the client-side, Google Apps Scripts has restrictions on the way HTML dialogs are used.
+While in normal web development you can simply reference a separate css file, e.g.
 ```
 <link rel="stylesheet" href="styles.css">
 ```
-In the Google Apps Script environment you need to use [HTML templates](https://developers.google.com/apps-script/guides/html/templates), which can be cumbersome.
+in the Google Apps Script environment you need to use [HTML templates](https://developers.google.com/apps-script/guides/html/templates), which can be cumbersome to work with.
 With this project, all files are bundled together by inlining .css and .js files.
 Using a transpiler and bundling tool also allows us to use JSX syntax, and external libraries such as React.

 ## Features
 - Support for JSX syntax: